Meet the Candidate

 Hello Waltham Residents,

 My name is Sean Diamond, and I’m running to represent the Middlesex 9th District in the Massachusetts General Assembly.
 I moved to Massachusetts in the summer of 2012 with my (now) wife Lauren.
 I’ve been working in Waltham since 2012 in the solar department of a utility company.
-Once Lauren and I (and our cat Louise) were fortunate enough to able to save up enough for a down payment, we decided to move to Waltham in 2019, landing in the Warrendale neighborhood near the Watertown and Belmont lines.
+Once Lauren and I (and our cat Louise) were fortunate enough to be able to save up enough for a down payment, we decided to move to Waltham in 2019, landing in the Warrendale neighborhood near the Watertown and Belmont lines.

 With an academic background in physics and climate change science, I have spent my entire professional career so far working on sustainability, clean energy, and climate change initiatives.
 While these areas remain a major focus area, I am now optimistic that the technical solutions to avert the worst impacts of climate change are readily available and that the remaining challenges are primarily economic, social, and regulatory in nature.